 As salmon fishers we tend to carry around hundreds of salmon flies in our fishing bags but the reality of the situation is that you only need 2 or 3 proven flies to choose from for the vast majority of salmon fishing scenarios.
-This reminds me of my youth on the Tay when out with my mentor the late Willie Laird who only ever kept 2 or 3 flies in a few different sizes in small tobacco tin in his tweed jacket and those flies caught hundreds of salmon each season.
+This reminds me of my youth on the Tay when out fishing with my mentor the late Willie Laird who only ever kept 2 or 3 flies in a few different sizes in small tobacco tin in his tweed jacket breast pocket and those flies consistently caught him many salmon each season.

-Tie you fly with the softer more mobile materials and before you use them test them on a short piece of leader at the side of the river and fish only ones that moves naturally and in a 'life like' manner.
+Tie your fly with the softer more mobile materials and before you use them test them on a short piece of leader at the side of the river and fish only the ones that moves naturally and in a 'life like' manner.
 Don't worry about anything else and have faith in that natural waggle and movement you're looking out for when you see a fly that's performing perfectly.
 What you've now got is a 'deadly' fly and if you stick with it you should see your 'subsurface cooperation' levels increase significantly.